Congestion Control for Spraying with Congested Paths: Throughput collapse theorems

+\T{General assumptions.} We follow the Mathis model assumptions~\cite{mathis} that the flow avoids retransmission timeouts, always has sufficient receiver window and data to send, the receiver is acknowledging every packet without delay, multiple congestion signals within one round trip are treated as a single one, and we can neglect rounding of the congestion window (cwnd) upon reduction, cwnd limits, and details of data recovery and retransmission.
 We supplement these with additional assumptions to be able to derive a closed-form model.
 We assume that the buffer size is large enough that the loss probability is negligible, that the congestion window is sufficiently large that (1)~after every packet traversing the long path, three packets from short paths return first, \ie congestion causes three duplicate ACKs, and (2)~the congestion window does not stall while waiting for ACKs of long-path packets.
 We also assume that $n/W$ is large enough that multiple window increases occur between consecutive decreases.
 We further assume for all models that all packet sizes are the maximum segment size (MSS).

 \old{Due to space reasons, we outline the proof for each CCA, and do not provide a detailed background on its mechanisms.}